The rule.

 What it requires.

 No new-investor incentives.
 No “sign up and get $10 in BTC.”
 No “deposit $100, we’ll match $20.”
-No “complete your first trade, get a free token.”
+No free token for a first trade.

 Common violations.